How to Choose the Best Proxy Location for Your Use Case

 Does using a proxy in a specific country make my scraping subject to that country's laws?

-Using a proxy in a specific country routes your traffic through that jurisdiction, but legal applicability depends on multiple factors — where your company is incorporated, where the target website operates, and where the data subjects reside.
+Using a proxy in a specific country routes your traffic through that jurisdiction.
+But legal applicability depends on multiple factors: where your company is incorporated, where the target website operates, and where the data subjects reside.
 Your proxy location alone doesn't determine legal jurisdiction.
 However, the data you collect may be subject to privacy regulations like GDPR or CCPA based on whose data it is, regardless of your proxy location.
 Consult legal counsel for compliance guidance specific to your activities.

 How many proxy locations do I need for accurate SEO monitoring?